Renormalon-based resummation for spacelike and timelike QCD quantities whose perturbation expansion has general form: The use of holomorphic QCD (AQCD) couplings in the formalism

-For specifying numerically the other seven parameters ($\cF_j$, $M_j^2$ for $j=1,2,3$; and $M_0^2$), we use the following inputs: For large $Q^2$ ($|Q^2| > 1 \ {\rm GeV}^2$) we require $\A(Q^2)$ to approach the underlying perturbative coupling $a(Q^2)$ quickly, specifically $\A(Q^2)-a(Q^2) \sim (\Lambda_{\rm Lan}^2/Q^2)^5$, and this gives us four conditions; whereas at low $Q^2$ the required behaviour is as suggested by large-volume lattice calculations \cite{3dLVLattice}: $\A(Q^2)$ at positive $Q^2$ has a local maximum at $Q^2 \approx 0.135 \ {\rm GeV}^2$ and for $Q^2 \to 0$ it behaves as $\A(Q^2) \sim Q^2$ ($\to 0$).
+For specifying numerically the other seven parameters ($\cF_j$, $M_j^2$ for $j=1,2,3$; and $M_0^2$), we use the following inputs: For large $Q^2$ ($|Q^2| > 1 \ {\rm GeV}^2$) we require $\A(Q^2)$ to approach the underlying perturbative coupling $a(Q^2)$ quickly, specifically $\A(Q^2)-a(Q^2) \sim (\Lambda_{\rm Lan}^2/Q^2)^5$, and this gives us four conditions; whereas at low $Q^2$ the required behaviour is as suggested by large-volume lattice calculations \cite{3dLVLattice,Lattb,Latt2b,Latt2c}: $\A(Q^2)$ at positive $Q^2$ has a local maximum at $Q^2 \approx 0.135 \ {\rm GeV}^2$ and for $Q^2 \to 0$ it behaves as $\A(Q^2) \sim Q^2$ ($\to 0$).
 One of the seven parameters is then still free, which we choose to be the threshold scale of the spectral function, namely $\sigma_{\rm thr.}=M_1^2$, which is expected to be of the order of the square of the lowest hadronic mass: $M_1^2 \approx m_{\pi}^2$ ($\sim 0.15^2 \ {\rm GeV}^2$).
-Note that the renormalisation scheme we use in this construction is MiniMOM \cite{MiniMOM} because the large-volume lattice calculations (\cite{3dLVLattice}) are performed in this scheme.
+Note that the renormalisation scheme we use in this construction is MiniMOM \cite{MiniMOM} because the large-volume lattice calculations (\cite{3dLVLattice,Lattb}) are performed in this scheme.
 In addition, we rescale the momenta to the usual $\MSbar$-type scheme scales (scaled with $\Lambda^2_{\MSbar}$), and this is called Lambert MiniMOM (LMM) scheme.
-We refer for details of construction of $\A(Q^2)$ in such framework to \cite{3dAQCD,amu3dAQCD}.
+We refer for details of construction of $\A(Q^2)$ in such framework to \cite{3dAQCD,amu3dAQCD}.\footnote{ In principle, it is possible to include even more than three Dirac $\delta$-functions in the ansatz for $\rho_{\A}(\sigma)$.
+The number of equations fixing all the parameters then increases, e.g., by requiring very high level of coincidence of $\A(Q^2)$ with the underlying pQCD coupling $a(Q^2)$ in the high-momentum perturbative regime $|Q^2| > 1 \ {\rm GeV}^2$, such as $\A(Q^2) - a(Q^2) \sim (\Lambda_{\rm Lan}^2/Q^2)^{N_{\rm max}}$ with $N_{\rm max} > 5$.
+However, all these equations are nonlinear, and it becomes increasing hard to solve them numerically as their number increases.
+Further, in our case of (only) three Dirac delta functions, we can already fulfill the (two) mentioned conditions in the IR regime, and in the UV regime we have $N_{\rm max}=5$ which is sufficient for the coupling $\A(Q^2)$ to practically coincide with the underlying pQCD coupling $a(Q^2)$ for $Q^2 > 3 \ {\rm GeV}^2$, cf.~Fig.~\ref{FigAs}.}

 In AQCD, the generalised logarithmic derivatives in pQCD, $\ta_{\nu}(Q^2)$ [cf.~Eq.~(\ref{tanuanu})], get replaced by their AQCD analogs $\tA_{\nu}(Q^2)$ whose expression turns out to be, conveniently, determined entirely by a dispersive integral involving the spectral function $\rho_{\A}(\sigma)$ \cite{GCAK}\footnote{The use of the logarithmic derivatives $\tA_{\nu}$ for integer $\nu=n$ for any AQCD framework was developed in \cite{CV}, and was extended to noninteger $\nu$ in \cite{GCAK} (for any AQCD).
 For the Minimal Analytic (MA) QCD, the extended logarithmic derivatives $\tA_{\nu}^{\rm (MA)}(Q^2)$ were constructed, in a MA-specific way, as explicit functions at one-loop order in \cite{FAPT} and at any loop order in \cite{Kotikov}.
 We point out that the general approach \cite{GCAK}, Eq.~(\ref{tAnu}), can also be applied in the MA case and it gives the same numerical result as the MA-specific approach.} \bea \tA_{\nu}(Q^2) & = & \frac{1}{\pi} \frac{(-1)}{\beta_0^{\nu-1} \Gamma(\nu)} \int_{0}^{\infty} \frac{d \sigma}{\sigma} \rho_{\A}(\sigma) {\rm Li}_{-\nu+1} \left(-\frac{\sigma}{Q^2} \right) \quad (\nu > 0). \eea This formula can even be modified, by a subtraction approach \cite{GCAK}, so that is becomes valid for even lower values of the index $\nu$ ($\nu > -1$).